jellingwei/jellingwei.github.io/README.md

 ### Description ###

-Personal Project to implement a webpage containing a photo gallery or products using #Portfolio Jekyll Theme
+Personal Project to implement a webpage containing a photo gallery of products using Portfolio Jekyll Theme

 #Portfolio Jekyll Theme